Curator: Jessica Dreger – email@example.com

 This history is as fragile as the artifacts.
 Without work and care, time and effort to protect and preserve the lore of yesteryear it will crumble and be lost.
-The Board, with excellent support from our Town Council, local businesses, and the present history-making people are determined not to lose, but to preserve for today and for the future the vastly fascinating ways and times of the pioneers, the ancestors who began the town and the surrounding district of which we are so proud today.
+The Museum, with excellent support from our Town Council, local businesses, and the present history-making people are determined not to lose, but to preserve for today and for the future the vastly fascinating ways and times of the pioneers, the ancestors who began the town and the surrounding district of which we are so proud today.

 Why should you pay us a visit?
 You will enjoy some interesting and educational hours under our roof.
 You may even meet some “old family” here.
 You lend your support by your presence, your involvement, and by your donation which is our present price of admission.
 Your input is the asset upon which we depend, for which we work, and which we appreciate so much.
 It’s our history, that of this area, this province, this country.
 Come sample and enjoy!